dguzenko/newdocs/docs/zoocart.md

 To configure Address layout *(e.g. Billing Form, Billing, Shipping Form, Shipping)* click appropriate layout’s name in the Layouts column on the *“Address Types”* page.
 Address layout can be configured like any other ZOO layout.
 Setup appropriate layout positions and save changes.

 **Note:** ZOOcart addresses officially support only the basic address elements: Country, Select, Input, Textarea, Checkbox.
+For other elements customization is required.

 Taxes
 -----